rapid7/insightconnect-plugins/plugins/abnormal_security/help.md

 # Version History

+* 2.0.1 - To remove formatting of the fromTime or toTome values used in the `get_cases` and `get_threats` actions
 * 2.0.0 - Add support to select the time filter filed in `get_cases` action | bump SDK version
 * 1.3.0 - New logo and requirements update
 * 1.2.0 - New actions Manage Case and Manage Threat
 * 1.1.0 - New actions Get Cases and Get Case Details
 * 1.0.0 - Initial plugin

 # Links